poloey/16_feni_oct_17/readme.md

 * In browser you can access tanim by `http://localhost/tanim` address.

 # programming 101 with php (total 7 things have to consider)
 In [class 10](https://github.com/poloey/10_feni_oct_2) we have learned programming basic using javascript.
-Today I have described programming basic using php. all programming more or less same.
-So if you became master in one you will be master at any language by practicing one month.
+Today I have described programming basic using php.
+All programming more or less same.
+So if you became master in one, you will be master at any language by practicing about one month.
 7 things in php are (`variable`, `constant`, `datatype`, `control flow`, `function`, `operator`, `namespace`).
 Only 2 new things you will know apart fom javaScript. one is `constant` and another is `namespace`

 1. Variable
 In php variable will start with `$` sign
 ~~~php